nvareille/Khelljyr/README.md

   Calling the function create_basic_scene_fullscreen() will create it in fullscreen

+  It is possible too to set a click provider directly

 - MemoryManager:

   When you allocate memory with Khelljyr (alloc(), custom_alloc()) or you have memory that must be handled (ressource_handle()),